luizafcamerini/luizafcamerini/README.md

 ### Hi there 👋
 My name is Luíza Camerini, I'm Brazilian and I live in Rio de Janeiro, Brazil.
 I'm a Computer Science undergraduate at PUC-Rio.
-I have experience in Python, C, Java, React.js and SQL, which I learned both in university and in multiple technology internships, including a partnership internship between PUC-Rio and Americanas.
+I have experience in Python, C, Java, React.js and SQL, which I learned all in university and in multiple technology internships, including a partnership internship between PUC-Rio and Americanas and many other college labs I had worked in.

-Adittionally, I have strive to conquer my lifetime Cambridge: Certificate of Advanced English.

 I love to play with new programming languages at my free time.
-I also enjoy crocheting, playing the piano and hang out with friends :)
+I also enjoy crochet, play the piano and hang out with friends :)

 📫 How to reach me: www.linkedin.com/in/luizacamerini